fslev/cucumber-jutils/Readme.md

 # <a name="utility-classes"></a> 5.
 Utility classes
 - `ScenarioVarsUtils` for setting and parsing scenario variables
-- `ScenarioUtils` for fast access to the underlying Cucumber `Scenario.class` and for logging:
+- `ScenarioUtils` for fast access to the underlying Cucumber `Scenario.class` and for writing events:
 ```javascript
 @Inject
 private ScenarioUtils scenarioUtils;